haiwen/seafile/README.markdown

 Introduction
 ============

-Seafile enables you to build private cloud for file sharing and collaboration among team members in your company/organization.

-First you create a file library in the web and upload files to it.
-Then you share it into a team or with another user.

-File libraries can also be synchronized among computers and mobile devices.
-You download a library to your PC.
-Whenever you add, delete or edit a file, the latest version be uploaded to the server automatically and then be synchronized to everyone's computer.
+Dropbox is good for file syncing and sharing, but is not an ideal place for collaboration.
+So we build Seafile, a better place for managing documents together.

+In Seafile, you can easily create groups with file syncing, wiki, discussion and tasks.
+It enables you easily collaborate around documents within a team.
+In addition, it is open source.
+So you can build a private cloud freely for your organization.

 Feature Summary
 ===============

-Seafile can be used to build a full-fledged cloud storage platform.
+Seafile is a full-fledged document collaboration platform.
 It has following features:

+1. Groups with file syncing, wiki, discussion and tasks.
-1. Each library can be synced separately.
+2. Managing files into libraries.
+Each library can be synced separately.
-2. Sync with existing folders.
+3. Sync with existing folders.
-3. Groups, users can create and join groups.
 4. File revisions.
-5. File comments, event notifications,
-6. Library encryption with a user chosen password.
+5. Library encryption with a user chosen password.

 Compared to other open-source Dropbox-like projects, such as
 <https://github.com/hbons/SparkleShare>, Seafile has several advantages: